Parent confidence in Access

-• Our class sizes are small compared to sixth forms or colleges, usually with no more than 12 learners in a class.
-This enables us to provide individual support and meet every learner’s needs.
+- We usually have no more than 12 learners in a class.
+This is less than sixth forms or colleges and enables us to provide individual support and meet every learner’s needs.

-• Guidance and support is always available, our open door policy ensures that any individual learning support needs are assessed and the necessary support measures put in place.
+- Guidance and support is always on offer.
+Our open door policy ensures that any individual learning support needs are assessed and the necessary support measures put in place.

-• We are proud of our learners and take our responsibility to safeguard them very seriously.
-We have a dedicated, full time Learner Support Manager whose role is to ensure that all learners receive a quality learning experience.
+- We are proud of our learners and take our responsibility to safeguard them very seriously.
+We have a dedicated, full-time Full-time Provision Manager whose role is to ensure that all learners receive a quality learning experience.

 Information, advice and guidance (IAG) and ongoing support: Is this the right course for your child?

-• The tutors at Access Training are dedicated, experienced staff who are good at offering plenty of support and promoting progression.
+- The tutors at Access Training are dedicated, experienced staff who are good at offering plenty of support and promoting progression.
+Read more about our team here.

 We are proud of our learners at Access Training and take our responsibility to safeguard them very seriously.